ccraddock/cloud_resume_challenge/README.md

 2. Use cloundfront to make the resume available as a web page that is only accessible using HTTPS.

 3. Point a domain name to the cloudfront distribution.
-I have registered computer-nerds.space for this purpose and plan to use cameron.comptuer-nerds.space for my resume.
+I have registered cameroncraddock.net for this purpose.

 4. Create a web application to track and display the number of visits to the site.
 For now this will be pretty basic but in the future I would like this to display a plot.ly or d3.js graph of the number of daily (or weekly?) visitors.
 Other ideas for expanding this part of the challenge include creating a map of visitor locations or adding functionality that will use one of google's or AWS's machine learning APIs.
 The frontend will be javascript, the backend will be Python deployed using API Gateway, and the database will be DynamoDB.
 The backend should have tests!